 The Panasonic TV lineup for 2020 is more packed than ever, thanks to a brand-new OLED TV model offering an even cheaper entry point to Panasonic's fantastically cinematic TVs.
 (What is OLED?
 Check out our in-depth guide.)

 When it comes to televisions, Panasonic has been going from strength to strength, with brilliantly broad HDR support, a host of top-notch OLED panels, and sets like the GX800 that nail that mid-range price point.

-But enough about the past.
-Which Panasonic TVs are on the way in 2020?
-Let's take a look at what we know is coming soon, with a nod to our early reviews of the latest TV models from Panasonic.
+So, which Panasonic TVs are on the way in 2020?
+Let's take a look at what's on the market, what we know is coming soon, and which sets from last year are still worth a look.

 New Panasonic TVs for 2020

 The Panasonic HZ2000 OLED is the TV maker’s flagship device for 2020.
 This model was announced at CES 2020 and is available in 55-inch and 65-inch sizes.
 It's the successor to last year’s GZ2000, a TV that we gave a full five stars in our review.
 The newest model features a custom-made OLED panel and broad HDR support, with a few enhancements that could again make this one of the best TVs of the year.

 The HZ2000 will make use of the same HCX Pro Intelligent processor as Panasonic’s 2019 OLED lineup, though with a few tweaks to HDR functionality – including Filmmaker Mode.
 Expect upward-firing Atmos speakers too.